-In 2005, The ICRC Act was passed to bring about renewed hope in the quest for critical infrastructural development in Nigeria through the use of alternative sources of funding, by attracting private investment capital into infrastructure development.
+In 2005, the Infrastructure Concession Regulatory Commission (ICRC) Act was passed to bring about renewed hope in the quest for critical infrastructural development in Nigeria through the use of alternative sources of financing, by attracting private investment capital into infrastructure development.
 This enables the Private Sector to effectively partner with the Public sector in the provision of critical infrastructure, which the government was unable to provide due to pressure on scarce revenue, through a clear framework which provides regulatory guidance.